Jones Street Quick-Build

 Every street in the Tenderloin is on the city’s Vision Zero High Injury Network, the 13% of city streets where 75% of severe and fatal collision occur.
 The COVID-19 pandemic only exacerbated the challenges of addressing the safety needs of the neighborhood.

 Tenderloin COVID emergency streets were implemented in 2020 and 2021 to expand walking space to enable physical distancing and respond to emerging needs, such as temporary street closures to support small businesses & neighborhood services.
 This response work included the Jones Street Physical Distancing Lanes, the Turk Street Safe Passage, the 100 block of Golden Gate, and the 300 block of Ellis.

 Without additional action from the City, these projects will expire within 120 days of the emergency declaration being lifted.
-The SFMTA is committed to working with the Tenderloin community to determine next steps for current COVID-19 transportation efforts in the Tenderloin, starting with Jones Street and the 100 block of Golden Gate.
+The SFMTA is committed to working with the Tenderloin community to determine next steps for current COVID-19 transportation efforts in the Tenderloin, starting with Jones Street.

 In 2020, the SFMTA installed temporary physical distancing lanes on Jones Street from O’Farrell Street to Golden Gate Avenue to allow people to practice physical distancing for essential travel and services.
 This change included converting one car travel lane and parking to add the additional walking space.
 The walkway and vehicle lanes are separated by concrete barriers or “k-rail” and flex posts.
 One, three, and six-month evaluation summaries for this response project are now available.